 Of course, just like any other hob, an induction hob does have its drawbacks.

-Induction hobs cost the most out of any hob type on the market.
+Induction hobs cost the most to buy out of any hob type on the market.
 This is because induction is a relatively new way of cooking, so you have to pay for the technology.

 However, if you’ve just moved into a home with an induction hob, this doesn’t concern you, and the costs of an induction hob can be outweighed by the practicality of having such a versatile hob in your home.

 Of course, if you have moved in and found an induction hob, you might need a whole new set of pans!
 However, you may already have magnetic pans and not know about it, so do the magnet check before you splash out on some induction pans!

 Now the pans and pots for these hobs aren’t cheap, but if you are looking at getting an induction hob, some companies like Neff, for example, do have deals throughout the year where you can buy a hob and get free pans, so it is worth keeping an eye on induction hob deals.

 Most induction hobs require an electrician to fit them as they have special electrical requirements.
 This, of course, can put the price of an induction hob up a bit.

 I hope this has helped you if you have an induction hob in your home or not.
-If you would like to give your induction hob a try and you don’t have magnetic pans right now, explore our website further for the best pans for your induction hob.
+If you would like to give your induction hob a try and you don’t have magnetic pans right now, explore our website further for the best saucepans for your induction hob.